Asimina triloba: Seed dispersal

+A fossilized vero tapir (Tapirus veroensis) skeleton, a potential pawpaw disperser.
+The related South American tapir (Tapirus terrestris) is a disperser of Annonaceae fruit in Brazil.

-Until the expansion of humans into North America at the end of the Pleistocene, dispersal of pawpaw seeds would primarily have occurred via the dung of certain megafauna (such as mastodons, mammoths, and giant ground sloths).
+Until the expansion of humans into North America at the end of the Pleistocene, dispersal of the large pawpaw seeds would primarily have occurred via the dung of certain megafauna (such as mastodons, mammoths, and giant ground sloths).
 The fruit of pawpaw is thus recognized as having coevolved with large mammals serving as long-distance seed dispersers.

 The megafaunal dispersal syndrome is a common feature of some plants native to the Western Hemisphere, where a large proportion of megafauna went extinct near the end of the glacial episodes.
 Such fruits are now regarded as evolutionary anachronisms.
 Their anatomical features, such as seeds too big for today's fruit eaters to swallow and then defecate, means they are no longer well adapted for current ecological conditions.

 The fruit of pawpaw tends to remain green or become blotched with brown at peak ripeness.

 Another indicator of dispersal adaptation for megafauna is that pawpaw fruit (wild types and most cultivars) tend to remain green or become blotched with brown when at peak ripeness.
 Mammals (other than primates) rely on olfactory rather than visual clues for discerning ripe fruit, so fruit color is no signal of ripeness for large mammals.
 An advantage of maintaining green fruit skin throughout the ripening process is that photosynthesis can continue during this time.

 Following the extinction of much of the ice age megafauna, bears would have continued dispersing pawpaw seeds in their dung.
 Hand carrying of fruit and seeds by humans expanding from Asia into North America would have extended the range of long-distance seed dispersal.
 Humans intentionally continue this role today via horticultural plantings, along with wild plantings as far north as Massachusetts, Pennsylvania, and Michigan.
 Small mammals, including raccoons, gray foxes, opossums, and squirrels, assist in local movements of seeds.